No. 311 (Czechoslovak) Squadron RAF: Coastal Command

-311 Squadron was with Coastal Command for 38 months, in which time it flew 2,111 sorties.
+Number 311 Squadron was with Coastal Command for 38 months, in which time it flew 2,111 sorties.
 By the end of the war 247 of its men had been killed, either in combat or in accidents.
-33 of its members were released from German prisoner-of-war camps.
-One PoW, Plt Off Arnošt Valenta, was murdered by the Gestapo in March 1944 for taking part in the Great Escape from Stalag Luft III.
+Thirty-three of its members were released from German prisoner-of-war camps.
+One prisoner, Pilot Officer Arnošt Valenta, was murdered by the Gestapo in March 1944 for taking part in the Great Escape from Stalag Luft III.

 Peacetime transport

 After the End of World War II in Europe, on 26 May 1945 the Czechoslovak government-in-exile formed the Letecká dopravní skupina ("Air Transport Group"), and recruited most of its personnel from 311 Squadron.
 Its initial aircraft were two Avro Anson C XII aircraft bought from the RAF.
 On 12 June 1945 the unit began flights to Ruzyně Airport, Prague.
 By October the Letecká dopravní skupina had also acquired a number of Siebel Si 204D aircraft seized from Germany as war reparations.

-On 25 June 1945 the remainder of 311 Squadron was transferred to RAF Transport Command's No. 301 Wing.
+On 25 June 1945 the remainder of 311 Squadron was transferred to 301 Wing, RAF Transport Command.
 It too flew transport flights to Ruzyně Airport, the first being on 30 July from RAF Manston in Kent, where the squadron was based from 3 August.
-On 21 August the squadron relocated to Ruzynĕ.
-The squadron first transferred military equipment and personnel from the UK to Czechoslovakia.
-It then repatriated Czechoslovak civilians.

-Czechoslovak runways were found to be unsuitable for Liberators.
-Therefore, in December 1945 all those of 311 squadron were returned to the UK, landing at RAF Valley in Wales.

-311 Squadron was officially disbanded as an RAF unit at RAF Milltown in Moray, Scotland on 15 February 1946.
-Most of its personnel had transferred to the Czechoslovak Air Force in August 1945, and in Czechoslovakia the unit was officially disbanded on 15 January 1946, but its personnel were not officially discharged from the RAF until 30 June 1946.
+On 21 August the squadron moved to Ruzynĕ.
+The squadron first transferred military equipment and personnel from Britain to Czechoslovakia and then repatriated Czechoslovak civilians.
+Czechoslovak runways were found to be unsuitable for Liberators and in December 1945 all those of 311 squadron were returned to Britain landing at RAF Valley in Wales.
+The squadron was officially disbanded as an RAF unit at RAF Milltown in Moray, Scotland on 15 February 1946.
+Most of its personnel had transferred to the Czechoslovak Air Force in August 1945 and in Czechoslovakia the unit was officially disbanded on 15 January 1946 but its personnel were not officially discharged from the RAF until 30 June 1946.

 On 15 January 1946 311 Squadron became the Czechoslovak 6 letecká divize ("6th Air Division") at Havlíčkův Brod in southeastern Bohemia.
 In May it was divided into Letecký pluk 24 and Letecký pluk 25 ("24th and 25th Air Regiments").
-Letecký pluk 24 was given the name Biskajsky ("Biscay") and initially equipped with Mosquito FB Mk VI fighter-bombers.
-Letecký pluk 25 was given the name Atlanticky ("Atlantic") and equipped with Petlyakov Pe-2FT aircraft.
+Letecký pluk 24 was given the name Biskajsky ("Biscay") and initially equipped with de Havilland Mosquito FB Mk VI fighter-bombers.
+Letecký pluk 25 was given the name Atlantický ("Atlantic") and equipped with Petlyakov Pe-2FT aircraft.